 Thomas’ outspokenness about Charles V’s failure to give the promised support to the English force led the Emperor to remark that Seymour had shown himself more dry and difficult than Wallop, but Henry VIII showed his satisfaction with Seymour by making him Master of the Ordnance for life in the spring of 1544 with a salary more than four times that of his predecessor, Sir Christopher Morres.
 By virtue of his new office he supplied the guns and munitions for the campaign to capture Boulogne.
 After taking part in the storming of the town he was made an admiral with orders to victual the garrison left there and to harry the French in the Channel.
 His failure to execute those orders brought a sharp rebuke from the Council, but his explanation was accepted by the King.
 (History of Parliament)

 That’s where we will end this already long post – I will continue with the rest of Thomas’ career when we look at him being the Captain of the Peter (Pomegranate) and his time as marshall in Boulogne.

 Rebecca Larson is a blogger and podcaster on the subject of the Tudor dynasty but has found a fascination with the life of Thomas Seymour, brother of the late Queen Jane.
 Since 2016, she has been researching and writing about Thomas Seymour in preparation for a biography on him.
-In the meantime, Rebecca is working on a fictionalized account of Thomas’ life that should be released near the end of 2019/20.
+In the meantime, Rebecca is working on a fictionalized account of Thomas’ life due out 2020/21.